-"Normal circumstances" refers in this respect to a firm having, in periods of normal or booming economic activity, own funds that cover the total minimum and buffer capital requirement (this refers to the minimum requirement under Pillar 1, the Pillar 2 basic requirement, all buffers described in the buffer act to the extent that it exceeds the capital conservation buffer).
+"Normal circumstances" refers in this respect to a firm having, in periods of normal or booming economic activity, own funds that cover the total minimum and buffer capital requirement (this refers to the minimum requirement under Pillar 1, the Pillar 2 basic requirement, all buffers described in the capital buffers bill and the capital planning buffer to the extent that it exceeds the capital conservation buffer).
 Furthermore, in order for it to be considered "normal circumstances", the firm's capital policy must state that the firm has the objective of holding own funds that at least equal that level, insofar that it is not exposed to financial stress that exceeds the equivalent of a normal recession.
 See also section 2.5

-2.8.6.2 When a decision might become necessary
+2.8.5.2 When a decision might become necessary